Skew braces and Rota-Baxter operators on semi-direct products: Introduction

-A cohomology theory for relative Rota--Baxter operators on Lie groups was introduced in \cite{MR4704155}.
-However, this theory is not applicable to abstract groups, as it is defined in terms of the cohomology of the descendent group with coefficients in the Lie algebra of the acting Lie group, viewed as a module over the descendent group.
-To address this limitation, a cohomology and extension theory for relative Rota--Baxter groups was developed in \cite{MR4819014}, enabling the classification of such extensions via the second cohomology group.
+A cohomology theory for relative Rota--Baxter operators on Lie groups was introduced in~\cite{MR4704155}.
+However, this theory is not applicable to abstract groups, as it is defined in terms of the cohomology of the descendent group with coefficients in the Lie algebra of the acting Lie group, viewed as a~module over the descendent group.
+To address this limitation, a~cohomology and extension theory for relative Rota--Baxter groups was developed in~\cite{MR4819014}, enabling the classification of such extensions via the second cohomology group.
 The relationship between the cohomology of relative Rota--Baxter groups and that of their associated skew left braces was also investigated.
-These constructions were subsequently applied in \cite{MR4755474} to define the Schur multiplier and Schur covers of relative Rota--Baxter groups, and their connections to the corresponding constructions for skew left braces were explored.
+These constructions were subsequently applied in~\cite{MR4755474} to define the Schur multiplier and Schur covers of relative Rota--Baxter groups, and their connections to the corresponding constructions for skew left braces were explored.

 Given the central role of skew left braces in classifying set-theoretic solutions to the Yang--Baxter equation, developing new methods for their construction is of fundamental importance.
-In this paper, we introduce a novel method for constructing a skew left brace, which we call the square, from a given skew left brace.
+In this paper, we define a~novel construction, called the square of a~skew left brace, which produces a~skew left brace from a~given one.
 This construction is defined on the natural semi-direct product of the additive and multiplicative groups of the given skew left brace.
-The idea is motivated by an observation by Bardakov et al. \cite{MR4868162} that every relative Rota--Baxter group gives rise to a Rota--Baxter operator on the natural semi-direct product of its constituent groups.
-We observe that our square construction is distinct from the previously known double construction of a skew left brace due to Smoktunowicz and Vendramin \cite{MR3763907}.
-This provides a method to construct a new bijective, non-degenerate solution to the Yang--Baxter equation from an existing solution arising from a skew left brace.
+The idea is motivated by an observation by Bardakov et al.~\cite{MR4868162} that every relative Rota--Baxter group gives rise to a~Rota--Baxter operator on the natural semi-direct product of its constituent groups.
+We observe that our square construction is distinct from the previously known double construction of a~skew left brace due to Smoktunowicz and Vendramin~\cite{MR3763907}.
+This provides a~method to construct a~new bijective, non-degenerate solution to the Yang--Baxter equation from an existing solution arising from a~skew left brace.
 Further, we show that the square construction is functorial and naturally integrates into both the cohomological and extension-theoretic frameworks for (relative) Rota--Baxter groups and skew left braces.